Seth Lakeman

 Seth Bernard Lakeman (born 26 March 1977) is an English singer, songwriter and multi-instrumentalist, who is most often associated with the fiddle and tenor guitar, but also plays the viola and banjo.
 Nominated for the 2005 Mercury Music Prize, Lakeman has belonged to several musical ensembles, including one with his two brothers, fellow folk musicians Sam Lakeman and Sean Lakeman, but has most recently established himself as a solo act.
+He is recognized as a fiddle-singing pioneer.

 Career

 The Lakeman Brothers

 Seth Lakeman grew up with his two brothers, Sean Lakeman and Sam Lakeman, in the village of Buckland Monachorum in West Devon, England.
 He began playing music with his parents and brothers at an early age.

 As the Lakeman Brothers, the three brothers released their debut album Three Piece Suite in 1994.
 Later that same year they were invited by two Yorkshire based singers Kathryn Roberts and Kate Rusby to join them as a backing group on a tour of Portugal.
 After the tour the five musicians became a permanent group and called themselves Equation.
 The group were signed in a record deal with Time Warner in 1995.
 After three full albums (Return to Me in 1996, Hazy Daze in 1998, and The Lucky Few in 2000), and tours in the UK, Europe and the United States, Lakeman left Equation in 2001.
 He joined his brother Sam and Sam's wife Cara Dillon and appeared on Dillon's eponymous debut album, which featured Lakeman on fiddle, guitar and vocals.
 The album won two awards at the 2002 BBC Radio 2 Folk Awards.